Your breasts belong to you: now’s the time to get to know them

 - it’s a great way to support your partner!

-To find answers to your questions: ask your partner, she’s finding things out every day – ask health professionals – read websites (especially this one!) – read whatever you can lay your hands on.
+To find answers to your questions: ask your partner, she’s finding things out every day!
+Ask health professionals if you can attend appointments with your partner.
+Read websites (especially this one!)
+Read whatever you can lay your hands on, with a critical eye.
 If it’s got company logos on it – bin it.
-If it’s published by one of the breastfeeding charities, that will be useful information.
-World-wide, La Leche League International publishes reliable unbiased information in many languages, and has a long list of FAQs on www.llli.org.
+If it’s published by one of the breastfeeding charities, it will contain useful information.
+World-wide, La Leche League International publishes reliable unbiased information in many languages, and has an A-Z of possible difficulties and solutions.

 In the UK, have a look at these breastfeeding charities: